 · More services: Foster children who are served by a CASA advocate receive more services to help them recover from their abuse or neglect.

 · Less time in foster care: Children who have a CASA in their lives are half as likely to end up in ‘long term foster care’ (three years or longer).

 · Improved recidivism rates: Children who exit the child welfare system with the help of a CASA advocate are 50% less likely to renter the system.

-In 2012 CASA El Dorado served more than 350 abused or neglected children throughout El Dorado County.
-We accomplished this with a staff of nine, between our two offices in Placerville and South Lake Tahoe.
-Moreover, we were able to do this because of the efforts of over 200 volunteer advocates who donated over 8,000 hours of their time.
-Significantly, we served more than twice the children at half the cost, relative to median state averages for CASA programs throughout the state.
+In 2013 CASA El Dorado served more than 350 abused or neglected children throughout El Dorado County.
+We accomplished this with a staff of only six, between our two offices in Placerville and South Lake Tahoe.
+Moreover, we were able to do this because of the efforts of over 140 volunteer advocates who donated over 8,000 hours of their time.